actsl/kiss_sdl/README.md

 but then they may have to be replaced when using different versions of SDL2.

 The kiss_makefile compiles the examples that show all the widgets in the toolkit.
-The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the lines LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the corresponding lines for 32 bit Windows, 64 bit Windows or Macintosh.
-The Xcode command line tools also have to be installed standalone in Macintosh.
+The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the lines LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the corresponding lines for 32 bit Windows, 64 bit Windows or macOS.
+The Xcode command line tools also have to be installed standalone in macOS.
 Then change the paths to the directories under which you installed the SDL2 development libraries.
 By default, it is assumed that the libraries are installed under C:\\.
 No change may be necessary, or the change may be simple, like only changing the version of the library from 2.0.5 to 2.0.6.

 In Windows, this toolkit was tested with MinGW-w64, installed with the installer downloaded from https://sourceforge.net/projects/mingw-w64 for